vision72/-100DaysofMLCode/4.averma12/LOG.md

 Redoing Facial Keypoints dataset from udacity
 Formed Dataset and DataLoader and transforms , want to change it to using DataBlock API of fastai from scratch Basic image transforms using PIL

+# Day 91
+Transfer learning using pytorch.
+Loading and saving a model.
+Refresher on torch.autograd and the torch.no_grad() context.
+Transfer learning tricks.
+Adding an extra concat layer custom to the output functions of your model Don't freeze batchnorm layers because batchnorm does weird things to your network